M268816/power-repo/notes/PowerApp Coding Conventions.md

 ## Variables

-> Update Jan 28 2025: I really liked using the simpler 'g' or 'l' for naming
+> Update Jan 28 2025: I really liked using the simpler 'g' from 'gbl or 'l' from
-> variables.
+> 'loc' for naming variables.
 But it was unfortunately hard to read sometimes.
-Changing the
-> my convention to always use the three letter prefix instead.
+> Changing my convention to always use the three letter prefix instead.

 PowerApp development is in a fight with itself over where it wants to store its variables using two functions 'Set()' and 'UpdateContext({})'.
 Set() is used